Thompsons Road Upgrade Project, Melbourne, Australia

 The level crossing on the Cranbourne railway line at Lyndhurst will be removed to overcome ground water challenges in the region.
 The six-lane bridge, to be built over the railway line, will consist of two separate structures with three lanes each and a shared path.

-Stage one construction is scheduled to commence in late 2016 and be completed by late 2018.
+Stage one construction began in December 2016 and is scheduled to be completed by late 2018.

 Thompsons Road upgrade stage two details